 We rate every single product we review on BikeRadar with a score out of five.

-In doing so, we take into account its performance relative to its rivals, its cost, its durability, its 'I want' factor and opinions of different reviewers.
+In doing so, we take into account its performance relative to its rivals, its cost, its durability, its ‘I want’ factor and opinions of our experience team of reviewers.

 5 stars – Exceptional: a genuine class leader